Xepo/neovim-ocaml/README.md

 - Is the Object representation correct?
 - Change Conn to support stdio, and unix pipes
 - Maybe move Async-dependent things to its own sublibrary so that Lwt implementation is easier?
+- Automate testing.
+Gotta be some way of running nvim non-interactively.
+Otherwise, maybe tmuxish.